ripple/ripple-rest/README.md

 ## 2. Simplified REST API

-This is an Express.js app that utilizes `ripple-simple.js` to provide robust transaction submission and confirmation and account activity monitoring over HTTP.
+This is an Express.js app that utilizes `ripple-simple.js` to provide robust transaction submission, definitive transaction confirmation, and account activity monitoring over HTTP.